 Waitrose biscuits for cheese – Crisp, savoury biscuits speckled with seeds, nuts and fruit made by a heritage bakery in Dorset.
 Exciting combinations of beetroot and charcoal add colour to your board, too!

-Journey’s End Sir Lowry Cabernet Sauvignon – With 18 months barrel ageing, this rich red is packed with dark plums, chocolate and sweet spice flavours.
-Its bold South African style will match up well to the intense flavour of an aged cheddar.
+Journey’s End Sir Lowry Cabernet Sauvignon – With 18 months of barrel ageing, this rich red is packed with dark plums, chocolate and sweet spice flavours.
+Its bold South African style will match up well with the intense flavour of aged cheddar.

 If you’ve chosen your cheeses well, you shouldn’t need nor want to lay on too many additional flavours, but a lovely chutney and seasonal fruits and nuts not only offer new textures, they are colour to an otherwise beige cheeseboard canvas!

 A bigger block will not only serve more people but maintain its freshness.
 I always like to buy straight from the cheese counter, not only to get a perfect size and shape for my table but to have a natter with knowledgeable cheese specialists.
 Most of these tips have been learnt from regular debriefs with the wonderful staff at Waitrose & Partners.